Revisiting Intermediate-Layer Matching in Knowledge Distillation: Layer-Selection Strategy Doesn't Matter (Much): Background and Related Work

 Intermediate-layer matching can be applied to different types of representations.
 Traditionally, this is achieved by matching the student's and teacher's activations~\cite{patientkd, distilBERT}.
-Other studies match attention logits~\cite{tinybert}, attention's query--key--value relations~\cite{minilmv2}, and cross-sample relations~\cite{rkd, fcd}.
+Other studies match attention logits~\cite{tinybert}, query--key--value relations~\cite{minilmv2}, and cross-sample relations~\cite{rkd, fcd}.
 In our work, we focus on matching activations because it is the most fundamental approach in intermediate-layer matching.

-Various layer-selection strategies have been proposed for matching a shallow student to a deep teacher. \citet{patientkd} and \citet{tinybert} suggest mapping evenly spaced teacher layers to the student. \citet{alpkd} match each student layer to a weighted combination of all teacher layers to retain more knowledge. \citet{railkd} randomly reselect a sequence of teacher layers to match with the student after each epoch, so that the student is exposed to different teacher layers.
+Various layer-selection strategies have been proposed for matching a shallow student to a deep teacher. \citet{patientkd} and \citet{tinybert} suggest mapping evenly spaced teacher layers to the student. \citet{alpkd} and~\citet{universal} match each student layer to a weighted combination of all teacher layers to retain more knowledge. \citet{railkd} randomly reselect a sequence of teacher layers to match with the student (in order) after each epoch, so that the student is exposed to different teacher layers.~\citet{minilmv2} and~\citet{ilm-overfitting} suggest mapping the last non-prediction student layer to a teacher layer close to the end.

-Overall, different layer-selection strategies perform unexpectedly similarly (as mentioned in \S\ref{sec:intro}), which inspires our work.
-We observe an intriguing phenomenon that the layer-selection strategy does not matter (much), even with unusual mappings such as reverse order; we also provide an interpretation for this phenomenon.
+Overall, although previously proposed methods work well within their environments, it remains unclear how various layer-selection strategies compare under a controlled setup, or the extent they contribute to KD.
+Thus, we address this by conducting systematic investigations across numerous tasks, models, and initialization strategies, and provide an interpretation for our observations.